aptech/gauss-plot-library/docs/odds_ratio_horizontal.md

-# GAUSS Horizontal Odds Ratio With Confidence Intervals
+# GAUSS horizontal odds ratio with confidence intervals

 ## Description
 This file will generate an 'east-west' plot of odds ratios with confidence intervals.
 Regression labels are plotted on